Hours: Mon: 10:30am -9:00pm, Wed & Thur: 10:30am-9:00pm, Fri: 10:30am-8:00pm, Sat: 7:00am-7:00 pm

 Sean McGrath, LMT, NMT

 When a client visits Sean’s Massage Center, they are surrounded by an atmosphere of relaxation to help enhance the healing process with a heated massage table, Aveda oils, and calming music.
 Sean is a certified massage therapist who has helped clients in the Columbus, Ohio area for over 19 years.
 He is trained in a variety of broad variety of techniques and his treatments is part of the OSU health benefits.
 Sean’s staff uses a number of time-tested methods to bring people relief.
-He has three convenient locations to better serve the people in his region – Dublin, Upper Arlington and Pickerington.
+He has two convenient locations to better serve the people in his region – Dublin/Upper Arlington and Pickerington.

 Sean received his Massage Therapy License on January 16, 1998.
 After attending the Central Ohio School of Massage in Columbus, he completed a 670-hour series of courses in anatomy, physiology, and hygiene.
 Also, he has completed more than 200 hours of training in Advanced Myofacial Therapy/ Deep Tissue/Trigger Point, Lastone Therapy and earned his certification as a Lastone Therapist.